Amazing Aquamarine Earrings: March Birthstone Jewelry!

 In our review today, we'll be going through 10 picks that we simply find irresistible!

-Starting with the first, we love seeing sterling silver due to its strength, hypoallergenic feature, and the obvious aesthetic appeal due to the extra coating of rhodium (bright silver) – with the latter easily complementing the presence of the 34 stones (sapphires and aquamarine) more than anything else.
+Starting with the first, we love seeing 14k white gold plating due to its strength, hypoallergenic feature, and the obvious aesthetic appeal (bright silver) - with the latter easily complementing the presence of the 34 stones (cubic zirconias and aquamarine) more than anything else.

-Each earring has up to 16 white sapphires styled to form halos around a 1.8-carat lab-created aquamarine (measures 5 mm L X 5 mm W).
+Each earring has up to 16 cubic zirconia stones (the best diamond alternative gemstones around!) styled to form halos around a 1.8-carat lab-created aquamarine (measures 5 mm L X 5 mm W).

 Now before you panic, the stone has the same reputed strength (includes chemical composition) and optical properties of genuine aquamarine, so it's incredibly close to the real thing.

-As for the CZ stone, it’s pretty petite so, jeweler embeds it in a 3-prong setting above the gemstone (measures 13 mm in length while the width is 9 mm).
+As for the CZ stone, it's pretty petite so, the jeweler embedded it in a 3-prong setting above the gemstone (measures 13 mm in length while the width is 9 mm).

 Now, even though the stone is simulated, it's optically accurate having the same vivid ice blue hue that the genuine thing is known for.